.

 13th Century

-The mean temperature began to wane.
-Annual rainfall fell at first but then crept up again by 1280.
+The mean temperature was already on the wane.
+Annual rainfall fell before 1257 but then crept up again by 1280.
 The 30 years leading up to 1280 had the driest summers in history.
 The end of the century saw a marked downturn in annual rainfall and an increase in summer rainfall.
 By 1300 mean temperature had gone down by 3 degrees.

 14th Century